Teachers' Resource: Drawing in Museums

 Practical aspects of drawing in museums

 In order to protect the objects from damage, most museums have strict regulations governing the use of materials.
-It is usually only possible to draw with dry materials on paper, so this is the technique that we concentrate on in this resource.
-When your students are drawing in the galleries make sure that they do not block passageways and that they are careful with potentially messy materials such as pastels.
-Fixative for pastels or charcoal is prohibited in all galleries.
+It is only possible to draw with dry materials on paper, so this is the technique that we concentrate on in this resource.
+When your students are drawing in the galleries make sure that they do not block passageways.

 Students should never touch objects unless specifically invited to do so, for example in the China and Sculpture gallery and in the British Galleries.
 This is particularly important when their hands may be dirty from drawing.
 Students must not rest clipboards on objects, display cases or plinths or lean against them.